Custom Tools

 list_files / read_file / create_file / edit_file / search_files / delete_file | Workspace file management |

-execute_code | Run Python/JS in a sandbox (requires E2B configuration) |
+execute_code | Run Python/JS in a secure sandbox |

 clone_repo | Clone a git repo into the knowledge base |